AnishGeorgeJlabs/Tyrion/docs/database.md

             check miscellaneous section for details", "options": [{
     "name": "Option name",
-    "price": <int, the additional price over the base price of the item>, "tags": [<a list of tags>]
+    "price": <int, Optional, the additional price over the base price of the item>, "tags": [<a list of tags>]
   }],
-  "min": <optional, minimum selection, Int, defaults to 0>, "max": <optional, maximum selection, Int, 0 for no limit>, "soft": <optional, soft limit, after which we charge, default to 0 for no soft limit>,
+  "price": <Optional, Int, default additional price for the options>, "min": <optional, minimum selection, Int, defaults to 0>, "max": <optional, maximum selection, Int, 0 for no limit>, "soft": <optional, soft limit, after which we charge, default to 0 for no soft limit>,